Mohan veena: Pandit Radhika Mohan Maitra and the original version of the Mohan Veena

 The first of these was a mix of the sarod, veena and surbahar, developed in 1948 by Radhika Mohan Maitra.
 In 1949, Thakur Jaidev Singh, the then chief producer of All India Radio, named the instrument 'Mohan veena' after him.
-Pandit Maitra performed 22 national programs and several AIR recordings with the instrument before his untimely death in 1981.
-These recordings are treasures of AIR archives and now available in public domain.
+Pandit Maitra performed 22 national programs and several AIR recordings with the instrument before his death in 1981.
+These recordings are now in the public domain.

-Joydeep Mukherjee and the Revival of the Mohan Veena

-However, Pandit Joydeep Mukherjee (musician), a grand disciple of Pandit Maitra has revived this instrument in 2020.
-He was bestowed with Sangeet Natak Academy's Ustad Bismillah Khan Yuva Puraskar in 2019 for his work on the revival of rare instruments like Sursingar, Mohan Veena and also for playing the Sarod.
-Pandit Mukherjee has played this type of Mohan Veena in G20 Leaders' Summit held in New Delhi at Bharat Mandapam in September 2023 in front of the World Leaders and the Indian Prime Minister, President and cabinet of ministers.
-He was appreciated globally for this contribution.

 Pandit Vishwa Mohan Bhatt's Modified Archtop Guitar

 The second instrument is a modified archtop Hawaiian guitar, created by Vishwa Mohan Bhatt, and is the instrument most commonly referred to by the name Mohan veena.
 This instrument has between 19 and 21 strings in total: three to four melody and four to five drone strings strung from the peghead, and twelve sympathetic strings strung to the tuners mounted on the side of the neck.
 A gourd (tumba) is screwed into the back of the neck for improved sustain and resonance.
 It is held in the lap and played with a bar like a slide guitar.